 1. Lazy Leadership is Being Absent When Needed

 Active listening is a vital part of leadership.
 When an employee has an issue, they need to be heard entirely and the information properly dissected.
 When a decision is made prior to the explanation or in the middle of it, relationships will suffer as a result.
-If a leader is away, shows face a few times a week or communicated solely through email, they miss a large understand of what happens on the ground floor.
+If a leader is away, shows face a few times a week, or communicated solely through email, they miss a large understanding of what happens on the ground floor.

 As leaders remain distant their relevance of understanding and lack of presence places their relationship with their employees at risk.
-The more time they spend away and not on site will slowly disconnect the existing fragile relationship.
+The more time they spend away and not on-site will slowly disconnect the existing fragile relationship.
 Resentment will begin to build and will become difficult to remove leaving the chance to be an effective (and reliable) leader at risk.
 This all depends on the industry the organization operates in, but for most the physical presence of the one calling shots and sitting on the top of the chain makes all the difference.
-With the current challenge we face with the global pandemic, leaders and certain divisions are often given the opportunity to work remotely while a bulk of the team are required to remain on-site.
+With the current challenge, we face with the global pandemic, leaders and certain divisions are often given the opportunity to work remotely while a bulk of the team is required to remain on-site.
 This creates a building of resentment that will fester quickly – no matter the validity of the circumstances.

 2. Lazy Leadership is Delegating Work, But Not Accepting More Themselves

 “Do this, then do that.
 I don’t have time to take on anything else.”
 Well, does the employee have the time?
 What if a leader delegated this, but took on that?
 The difference would be a critical component to gaining the respect of those who follow them.
-Is there truly too much the leader is handling to take on anymore?
-What makes their work more important then the work of their followers?
+Is there truly too much the leader is handling to take on any more?
+What makes their work more important than the work of their followers?
 We all consume ourselves with busy work and often answer yes if asked if we were busy today at work.
 How about tomorrow?
 Of course, we will be, but when more tasks present themselves, a leader must pile it on their plate as much as those on their team.
 The entire team has to take on more to accomplish common goals.
-This is different from delegating in order move things in a productive manner, which defines many great leaders.
+This is different from delegating in order to move things in a productive manner, which defines many great leaders.
 This stems from the lack of awareness that the team can handle whatever leaders deem too cumbersome for themselves, without stopping to consider if it is possible.
 This alleviates the burden.

 3. Lazy Leadership is Blaming Everyone Else